Skip to main content

 2. The R Consortium maintains the right to terminate the RUG’s Pro program at any time.
 Additionally, The R Consortium has the right to terminate a group’s participation in the meetup.com Pro program if they do not comply with the requirements specified in the Code of Conduct.

-For good examples of conferences, please see Bioconductor, Rencontres.
+For good examples of conferences, please see Bioconductor, Rencontres, and LatinR.

 Requirements